Top 7 Theme Parks for the Holidays

 7. Silver Dollar City

-Highlights: Silver Dollar City is known for its wide collection of family-friendly attractions, including the new Outlaw Run roller coaster, outstanding shows and award-winning food.
+Highlights: Silver Dollar City is known for its wide collection of family-friendly attractions, including the Outlaw Run roller coaster, outstanding shows and award-winning food.
 Most attractions are open (weather permitting) during the holiday event.

 Fly into: Springfield-Branson National Airport or Branson Airport